PDCs are PRECISION DRY Wood Chips:

 DRY: The green wood chips that we make PDCs out of arrive with moisture contents of between 35% and 55%.
 Once they go through our processing, they have an assured moisture content of 25%.

-DOWNLOAD THIS CHART that shows some general costs of boiler systems and future fuel costs for each of the 3 types of biomass fuels, all for a hypothetical school using 50,000 gallons of fuel oil.
-Future Cost Predictor–Project + Fuel 50kGalOil CHART
+DOWNLOAD THIS CHART that compares the initial and ongoing fuel costs of 4 different boiler systems: 3 types of biomass fuels, all for a hypothetical school using 50,000 gallons of fuel oil.
+Future Cost Predictor–Project + Fuel with RECs HYPOTHETICAL SCHOOL